xdevops-ai/devops-sre-ai-atlas-2025/docs/index.md

 ## Executive Summary -- DevOps & SRE AI Platforms (Oct 11, 2025)

-**The headline:** AI agents for DevOps/SRE have progressed from "chat over dashboards" to actionable co-workers spanning triage → RCA → guided remediation → post‑incident learning.
+**The headline:** AI agents for DevOps/SRE have progressed from "chat over dashboards" to actionable co‑workers spanning triage → RCA → guided remediation → post‑incident learning.
 No single vendor covers the full lifecycle; the 2025 winning pattern is composable adoption: anchor on an observability‑first triage brain, add a workflow orchestrator for approvals/audit, and layer in guardrailed provisioning for safe apply/rollback.

 ### Market map at a glance